kloudlite/kloudlite/README.md

   Cloud Native RemoteLocal Environments to build distributed applications.
 </p>

 Welcome to Kloudlite!
-Kloudlite is a cutting-edge development environment platform designed to enhance productivity for developers working on distributed applications.
+Kloudlite is a development environment platform designed to enhance productivity for developers working on distributed applications.
 By leveraging Kubernetes, Kloudlite provides a seamless bridge between local systems and remote environments, ensuring efficient and effective development workflows.

 ## Features